exoclime/HELIOS-K/docs/helios_k/heliosk.rst

 -  doResampling:

    - 0: no resampling is done.
    - 1: all the sorted opacity functions per bin are resampled with a Chebyshev polynomial, and the coefficients from all bins are written to the file ``Out_<name>_cbin.dat``.
-   - 2: all the sorted opacity functions per bin are resampled with a Chebyshev polynomial, and the coefficients from each bin are written to a sepparate file ``Out_<name>_cbin<bin_number>.dat``.
+   - 2: all the sorted opacity functions per bin are resampled with a Chebyshev

+ polynomial, and the coefficients from each bin are written to a sepparate file ``Out_<name>_cbin<bin_number>.dat``.

 -  nC: Number of Chebyshev coefficients use for the resampling.
--  doTransmission:
-   - 1: the transmission function per bin is computed for various numbers of m, and written to the file ``Out_<name>_tr.dat``.
+-  doTransmission: Compute the transmission function tau for a set of column masses m.

    - 0: no transmission function is calculated.
+   - 1: the transmission function per bin is calculated, and all bins are written to the file ``Out_<name>_tr.dat``.
+   - 2: the transmission function per bin is calculated, and each bin is written to a sepparate file ``Out_<name>_tr<bin_number>.dat``.

 -  nTr: nummber of points used for the transmission function.
 -  dTr: spacing of the points used for the transmission function in exp